Skip to contents

 nsentences = 5L,

-c("I am giving you information about preprints published in bioRxiv recently.",
+instructions = c("I am giving you information about recent bioRxiv/medRxiv preprints.",

 "I'll give you the subject, preprint titles, and short summary of each paper.",